na12345678910/northern-aura-linux-welcome/README.md

 This is work in development!

-This work is licenced under GPL v3+
+This work is licenced under GPL v3+, yet anything in /data/img/applications is under Creative Commons, and its owner is Canonical.
+It does not belong to me.